 1005 trnet-default active

-Configuring the switch's ip routing functionality
+Configuring the switch's IP routing functionality

 Enter configuration commands, one per line.
 End with CNTL/Z.